Machine Learning and Deep Learning Courses on YouTube

 CS224N: Natural Language Processing with Deep Learning (Stanford)

 The definitive NLP course.
-Embeddings, transformers, attention — it’s all here. -
+Embeddings, transformers, attention.
+It’s all in here. -

 Machine Learning with Graphs (Stanford)

-PageRank to GNNs.
-If you work with structured data or social networks, this one’s gold. -
+PageRank up to GNNs.
+Work with structured data or social networks?
+This one’s gold. -

 Machine Learning for Healthcare (MIT 6.S897)

-Rare look into real ML deployments in clinical settings.
-Think EHRs, ICU predictions, ethical constraints.
+A rare look at ML actually deployed in clinical settings.
+EHRs, ICU predictions, the ethical constraints that come with it.

 Real-World ML: MLOps, Deployment, and LLMs

-This is where most ML learners get stuck.
-It’s not enough to train a model — you need to ship it, monitor it, and not wake up at 3AM to rollback a model because it hallucinated someone’s blood type.
+Here’s where most people stall out.
+Training a model isn’t the job.
+You have to ship it, watch it, and not get paged at 3AM to roll one back because it hallucinated someone’s blood type.

 -